We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 The Bottom Line

-I wish the solutions mentioned above will bring your iPhone back to normal without any hassle.
-If a hardware issue is causing your iPhone to keep restarting, you should contact Apple Support for help.
+The solutions mentioned above will bring your iPhone back to normal without any hassle.
+If a hardware issue like water damage or component failure is causing your iPhone to keep restarting, you should contact Apple Support for help.
+The professionals will diagnose your device and suggest a workable solution.

 Joan J. Mims